Sienci-Labs/Resources/longmill/assembly/lm-project-finishing.md

 ### Step-by-Step Painting Process

-1. **Prepare the Surface**<br>
+1. **Prepare the Surface**
-   - Remove Dust: Wipe down with a tack cloth to eliminate any dust left after sanding
+   - Remove Dust: wipe down with a tack cloth to eliminate any dust left after sanding
-   - Tape Applied: Mask off any areas you don't want the paint to go
+   - Tape Applied: mask off any areas you don't want the paint to go
 1. **Prime the Surface** (Optional but Recommended):
-   - Choose the Right Primer: Use a stain-blocking primer if the wood is knotty or has discolorations<br>
+   - Choose the Right Primer: use a stain-blocking primer if the wood is knotty or has discolorations
-   - Apply an Even Coat: Use a brush, following the wood grain <br>
+   - Apply an Even Coat: use a brush, following the wood grain
-   - Allow it to dry according to the manufacturer’s instructions<br>
+   - Allow it to dry according to the manufacturer’s instructions
-   - Light Sanding: Once dry, sand lightly with 220-grit paper and wipe away dust<br>
+   - Light Sanding: once dry, sand lightly with 220-grit paper and wipe away dust
 1. **Apply Paint in Thin Layers**
-   - Mix the Paint: Stir the paint thoroughly with a stir stick or shake the can
+   - Mix the Paint: stir the paint thoroughly with a stir stick or shake the can
-   - Apply the First Coat: Use a brush for detailed areas and a roller or spray paint for flat surfaces.
+   - Apply the First Coat: use a brush for detailed areas and a roller or spray paint for flat surfaces.
 Apply thin, even coats
-   - Let it Dry: Allow the paint to dry completely (usually 4-6 hours or per instructions)
+   - Let it Dry: allow the paint to dry completely (usually 4-6 hours or per instructions)
-   - Sand Between Coats: Lightly sand with 220-grit sandpaper for a smooth finish, then wipe away dust
+   - Sand Between Coats: lightly sand with 220-grit sandpaper for a smooth finish, then wipe away dust
-   - Apply Additional Coats: Repeat the process until you achieve the desired opacity and finish (typically 2-3 coats)
+   - Apply Additional Coats: repeat the process until you achieve the desired opacity and finish (typically 2-3 coats)
 1. **Final Sanding (320-400 Grit)**
    - This helps smooth any imperfections or raised grain caused by moisture in the paint before applying the final coat
 1. **Apply Final Coat**
    - After applying the desired number of layers (typically 2-3), let the project dry completely before moving on to sealing
 1. **Finishing Touches**
-   - Remove Painter’s Tape: Carefully peel off the tape to reveal clean edges
+   - Remove Painter’s Tape: carefully peel off the tape to reveal clean edges
-   - Cure the Paint: Allow the final coat to cure fully (up to 24 hours) before using or moving the piece
+   - Cure the Paint: allow the final coat to cure fully (up to 24 hours) before using or moving the piece

 ### Painting Tips & Videos

+> ***Tips**:*
+>
-> ***Tips** Always paint in a well-ventilated area.
+> 1. *Always paint in a well-ventilated area.*
-Use quality brushes and rollers to avoid streaks and brush marks.
+> 1. *Use quality brushes and rollers to avoid streaks and brush marks.*
-Avoid applying thick coats to prevent drips or uneven coverage.*
+> 1. *Avoid applying thick coats to prevent drips or uneven coverage.*
+>

 | **Video Title**                              | **Description**                                                                                | **Duration**  | **Link**                                                  |
 |----------------------------------------------|------------------------------------------------------------------------------------------------|---------------|----------------------------------------------------------|